If you own a property that you let out to other people, either short-term or long-term, you need to ensure it is safe.

 Do I have to get PAT testing done if I have Houses in Multiple Occupation (HMOs)?

-If you let HMOs, you will need to have annual PAT tests to receive licensing from your local council.
+If you let HMOs, you may need to have a valid PAT test certificate to receive licensing from your local council.

 Do I have to get PAT testing done if I rent out long-term accommodation?

-If you rent out long-term accommodation that is not an HMO, you do not have to get PAT testing done.
+If your local council doesn't have a scheme in place, you do not have to get PAT testing done.

-However, it can show your tenants that you are doing all you can to keep them safe.
+However, a valid PAT testing certificate can show your tenants that you are doing all you can to keep them safe.

 Do I have to get PAT testing done if I rent out holiday homes?

-The rules above apply to England and Wales.
+The rules above apply to England, Wales and Northern Ireland.

 If you are in Scotland, testing in all long-term rental properties is a legal requirement under The Housing (Scotland) Act 2014.

-This means you must have any electrical equipment that comes with the property PAT tested.
+This means you must have any electrical equipment that comes with the property PAT tested at least every five years.

 Is there anything else I need to have done?